-A feature film version of his first novel, Geography Club, was released in November 2013, co-starring Scott Bakula, Ana Gasteyer, and Nikki Blonsky.
+A feature film version of his first novel, Geography Club, was released in November 2013, co-starring Scott Bakula.
 The book is now being developed as a television series.

-Brent’s many writing honors include being named the winner of the Lambda Literary Award; a GLAAD Media Award; the Scandiuzzi Children’s Book Award; an Edgar Award nomination, and a Book Sense Pick (four times).
+Brent’s many writing honors include being named the winner of the Lambda Literary Award; a GLAAD Media Award; the Scandiuzzi Children’s Book Award; and an Edgar Award nomination.
 Screenwriting awards include the Screenwriting in the Sun Award, a Writers Network Fellowship, and first place in the StoryPros, Fresh Voices, Acclaim, and L.A.
 Comedy Festival screenwriting contests.

-Brent is also a sometime-member of the faculty at Vermont College in the MFA program in Writing for Children and Young Adults, and the co-founder of the entertainment website AfterElton.com, which was sold to MTV/Viacom in 2006.
+Brent has taught creative writing at Vermont College, and is the co-founder of the entertainment website AfterElton.com, which was sold to MTV/Viacom in 2006.
 In 1990, he co-founded one of the country’s first gay youth support groups, in his hometown of Tacoma, Washington.

 Photo credit for all non-book jacket photos: A.J.
 Stetson.